americanappstore2-create/amor-skincare/README.md

 4. Build frontend experience according to `Frontend Workflow`
 5. Cover your changes with Vitest specs inside `server/*.test.ts` (see `server/auth.logout.test.ts`) and run `pnpm test`.

-That's it—no manual REST routes, no Axios client, no shared contract files.
+That's it—no manual REST routes, no Axios client, no shared contract files. f

 ---

 ## Key Files